fabiospampinato/cliflix/README.md

     "favorites": ["VLC"] // Favorite apps, they will be listed before the others },
   "torrents": { // Torrents-related settings
-    "limit": 30, // Number of torrent to show "details": { // Other columns to show
+    "limit": 30, // Number of torrents to show "details": { // Extra columns to show
       "seeders": true,
       "leechers": true,
       "size": true,